Other contact information

 The Information on this Page Applies to:

-We're working to continue to reduce odour emissions from the plant, improve monitoring and report data in a preferred format for the community.
+We're working to continue to reduce odour emissions from the plant, improve monitoring and report data in a preferred format for the Gold Bar community.

-$10 million in odour mitigation projects has been completed to date at the Gold Bar Wastewater Treatment Plant (WWTP) and has significantly helped reduce odour emissions.
+Previous odour mitigation projects has been completed to date at the Gold Bar Wastewater Treatment Plant (WWTP) and have significantly helped reduce odour emissions.
 Some projects include:

 At the Gold Bar WWTP, we're taking steps to ensure odour levels consistently meet current and future standards and are safe for health and recreation.
-When it comes to monitoring and reporting odours, we hope to achieve the following:
+When it comes to monitoring and reporting odours, we are making changes at the facility to achieve the following:

 Additional, continuous air quality monitoring in a place closer to the fenceline;

 Real time results that are available in a format that is useful for stakeholders; and

 New regulatory monitoring and reporting for stakeholders to reference so they can confirm the air quality remains safe for health and recreation.

 We'll be carrying out several projects that will further reduce odour impacts from Gold Bar WWTP, while also meeting current and future odour level standards:

 Diversion Structure: At the headworks, where wasterwater enters the facility, we are designing a system that will capture and treat foul air from this wastewater by diverting it through a treatment system.
 We anticipate this project will be complete by 2026.